 - Club technology.
 Manufacturers now tailor clubs to the nth degree for tour professionals.
 Specific shafts with different kick points, flexes et cetera.

 - Wedge performance.
 Even after some equipment changes around grooves modern wedges still get a decent level of spin from the rough.
 This gives rise to the “Bomb and Gouge” approach favored by many.
 Just blast the ball as far as possible and you should be able to wedge it on the green from wherever it finished!

 - Driver head size.
 The penalty for missing the sweet spot is significantly less than it was 30 or 40 years ago.
-Therefore everyone can swing that bit harder at the ball to generate more distance without sacrificing much in accuracy.
+Therefore everyone can swing that bit harder at the ball to generate more distance without sacrificing much accuracy.

 - Ball technology.
-Significant strides have been made with the golf balls that tour pros tend to use.
+Significant strides have been made with the balls that tour pros tend to use.
 Moving from three-piece wound balata balls to solid core urethane balls.
 These balls will produce a lot more distance by comparison.

 - Course agronomy.
 Many modern courses that are used for professional events have fairways that are almost as fast as the greens of yesteryear.

 One of the biggest issues is that modern golf courses designed for tournament play now take up a lot more space.
 Designers often feel the need to build a course that is the better part of 8000 yards long.

 In a world that is growing more environmentally conscious, this is a big problem.
 Many see courses as a waste of resources and a playground for the rich.
 Golf should not be making it worse by gobbling up more land than it really needs.